 Intraoral: Inside the mouth.

-Jaw: A common name for either the maxilla or the mandible.
+Jaw: Skeletal structure making up the upper and lower frame of the mouth and containing the teeth.
+A common name for either the maxilla or the mandible.

 Lesion: An injury or wound; area of diseased tissue.

 Malignant: Having the properties of dysplasia, invasion, and metastasis.